Phenomenology of axion-like particles with universal fermion couplings -- revisited: Model details

 \section{Model details}

-The phenomenology of GeV-scale ALPs depends on the scale $\Lambda$ at which the interactions in eq.~\eqref{eq:model-fermions} are defined.
-This is because of a non-trivial renormalization group (RG) flow, which generates additional effective couplings absent in eq.~\eqref{eq:model-fermions} and modifies the initial couplings.
+The phenomenology of GeV-scale ALPs depends on the scale $\Lambda$ at which the interactions in eqs.~\eqref{eq:model-gauge},~\eqref{eq:model-fermions-1} are defined.
+This is because of a non-trivial renormalization group (RG) flow, which generates additional effective couplings absent in eqs.~\eqref{eq:model-gauge},~\eqref{eq:model-fermions-1} and modifies the initial couplings $C_{i}$ if the energy scale $\mu$ of the process under consideration differs from $\Lambda$.

+Typically, $\Lambda$ and $F$ are closely related, $F\simeq \Lambda$~\cite{Bauer:2020jbp}.
+The values of the Wilson coefficients $C_{i}(\Lambda)$ at that scale, however, are in general unknown, so the quantities $f_{i} \equiv F/C_{i}(\Lambda)$, controlling the interaction strength of ALPs with the corresponding SM fields, can be treated as independent parameters.
+Here and below, we will introduce the coefficients $c_{i}(\mu) \equiv C_{i}(\mu)/C_{i}(\Lambda)$, such that by construction $c_{i}(\Lambda) \equiv 1$, and perform our studies in terms of the effective suppression scales $f_i$, assuming that $f_i > 0$ for definiteness.
+The assumption of universal couplings to all the fermions then corresponds to a single scale $f_f = f$.
+With this assumption and setting $\Lambda = 1\text{ TeV}$, the model~\eqref{eq:model-fermions-1} exactly coincides with the BC10 model from~\cite{Beacham:2019nyx}, such that our results may be directly used by the experimental community:

+For a specific ultraviolet model that predicts the Wilson coefficients $C_f(\Lambda)$, our results can be directly re-interpreted in terms of the fundamental scale $F$.

 The RG evolution has been thoroughly studied for general models of ALPs (see Refs.~\cite{Bauer:2021mvw,Bauer:2020jbp,Ferber:2022rsf} and references therein).
-The evolution is split onto the flow from $\Lambda$ down to the electroweak scale $\mu_{w} \equiv m_{t}$ and from $\mu_{w}$ down to the scale of the process with ALPs, which is of the order of the ALP mass.
+The evolution is usually split onto the flow from $\Lambda$ down to the electroweak scale $\mu_{w} \equiv m_{t}$ and from $\mu_{w}$ down to the scale of the process with ALPs, which is of the order of the ALP mass.
 For the processes with hadrons, there is one additional scale $\sim 4\pi\Lambda_{\text{QCD}}$ where the perturbative QCD should be matched with Chiral Perturbation Theory (ChPT).